bermarte/30-Days-Of-JavaScript/readMe.md

 6. Declare four variables without assigning values
 7. Declare four variables with assigned values
-8. Declare variables to store your first name, last name, marital status, country and age in multiple lines
+8. Declare variables to store your first name, last name, marital status, country, and age in multiple lines
-9. Declare variables to store your first name, last name, marital status, country and age in a single line
+9. Declare variables to store your first name, last name, marital status, country, and age in a single line
 10. Declare two variables _myAge_ and _yourAge_ and assign them initial values and log to the browser console.